timmc/lein-diff/README.md

 A Leiningen plugin to perform diffs of dependencies between different versions of a project.

-## Development notes

-From IRC:

-> Writing lein-diff is more complicated than I thought.
-Dependencies
-> get resolved in the context of a project; a project is loaded from
-> file; the file *might* need to be in the context of the entire repo
-> in case of lurking middleware.
->
-> It might have to be orchestrated by a shell script, I'm not sure.
->
-> Maybe you have a shell script that clones the project to two
-> locations, checks out the appropriate commit in each, then calls
-> lein diff with paths to the project.clj in each project.
-That lein
-> diff then invokes lein diff from the working directory of each
-> project to extract data, receives the results, and outputs the diff
-> results.

 ## Usage

 Put `[lein-diff "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your